Because why have three lists when you can squash them into a single post. Enjoy!Continue reading “Simon’s Best Movies, TV and Games of 2021”

 So let’s take a closer look!Continue reading “Let’s Take a Closer Look a the ‘Haunting of Bly Manor’ trailer (with 80ish HD Captures!)”

 The Haunting of Hill House was one my favourite things that I watched last year (yes, I was late to the party) and Mike Flanagan is back with a follow up series, The Haunting of Bly Manor.
 Based on the Henry James story Ihe Turn of the Screw, it takes place in 1980s and has a young nanny being hired at the titular Bly Manor to look after two young children, and of course everything is not as it seems.

 How do you make a sequel to a classic?
-It’s a difficult thing, the balance between paying homage to what came before and forging something new is a difficult one.
-An inch too far in either direction and you risk the ire of someone, either the fan who wants something new or the fan who really just wants the same thing all over again.
+It’s a difficult thing; the balance between paying homage to what came before and forging something new is difficult.
+An inch too far in either direction, and you risk the ire of someone, either the fan who wants something new or the fan who wants the same thing all over again.

 Doctor Sleep makes the question even more difficult.
-The film The Shining is, to reuse the word, a stone-cold classic.
-Adapted from Stephen Kings novel of the same name it takes many liberties with the story, so much so that King himself famously did not like it.
-King wrote the novel Doctor Sleep 36 years later as a sequel to his own work.
-So the question is how do you adapt a novel that serves as a sequel to a classic book and film which each has distinctly different arcs and in particular endings?
+The film The Shining is a stone-cold classic to reuse the word.
+Adapted from Stephen Kings novel of the same name, it takes many liberties with the story, so much so that King himself famously did not like it.
+King wrote the novel Doctor Sleep 36 years later as a sequel.
+So the question is, how do you adapt a novel that serves as a sequel to a classic book and film, each of which has distinctly different arcs and in particular endings?

 The answer is, of course, with great care, which is exactly what director Mike Flanagan has done.Continue reading “Review: ‘Doctor Sleep’ shines in more ways than one”